Du9L/wordpress-plugin-xiaodu-jsdelivr/xiaodu-jsdelivr/readme.txt

 Also make sure that your frontend cache plugin (e.g. WP Super Cache) is not serving stale pages.

+= What is "Scan API"? =
+It is an optional hosted service, using pre-calculated scan results to accelerate the scanning process.
+See my [blog post](https://s.du9l.com/RKimP) for details.

+If you leave the toggle unchecked, nothing will be sent to the service.

 == Changelog ==

 = 1.4 =
 * Add theme version upload support for Scan API
+* Add an option for Replacer to use minified versions of JS / CSS files

 = 1.3 =
 * Add "Scan API", an optional hosted service to assist and accelerate the scanning process